 Magnesium comes mainly from legumes, nuts, green vegetables (vegetables) and whole grains.

 Potassium is important for fluid balance, heart rhythm, nerves and muscle work.
 For daily running activity in hot environments with fluid loss of 1-2 liters per day may the need rise considerably.
-A large potassium loss can affect the muscle work and the storage of glycogen in the muscles.
+A large potassium loss can affect muscle work and the storage of glycogen in the muscles.
 This can impair performance.

 Potassium comes mainly from fruits vegetables and meat.

-If you sweat a lot, like due to hard physical training in a hot environment, it can lead to salt depletion, which in severe cases can cause muscle cramps.
+If you sweat a lot, due to hard physical training in a hot environment, it can lead to salt depletion, which in severe cases can cause muscle cramps.
 Most people get plenty of salt.
-The daily requirement is usually of about 1 g per day but most people get more than 10 grams daily.
+The daily requirement is usually about 1 g per day but most people get more than 10 grams daily.

-If you are a Marathon Runner, I hope you enjoy this Marathon Runners Diet blog and if you have any questions about this topic or want to leave your own Personal review, please leave a comment below.
+If you are a Marathon Runner, I hope you like this Marathon Runners Diet blog and if you have any questions about this topic or want to leave your own Personal review, please leave a comment below.